Towards Heterogeneous Long-tailed Learning: Benchmarking, Metrics, and Toolbox: HeroLT: Benchmarking Heterogeneous Long-Tailed Learning

-\paragraph{Angle 2: Data Complexity with 14 Datasets across 3 Domains.} Most existing long-tailed learning benchmarks predominantly focus on long-tailed image datasets~\cite{fang2023revisiting, Fu2022Longtailed, zhang2021bag, zhang2023deep, yang2022survey}.
-However, in real-world applications, various types of data including tabular data, grid data, sequential data, and relational data, may face long-tailed problems.
-To fill this gap, we consider data complexity based on the types of data with long-tailed distribution. \begin{desclist} \item[] \textbf{Tabular data} comprises samples (rows) with the same set of features (columns) and is used in practical applications (\eg, medicine, finance, and e-commerce).
-Specifically, MovieLens~\cite{harper2015movielens}, BookCrossing~\cite{ziegler2005improving}, MovieTweetings~\cite{dooms2013movietweetings} and Yelp~\cite{Yu2014Personalized} are long-tailed tabular datasets, where the item or user behavior may follow the long-tailed distribution, that is, the majority of items or user behaviors only have limited observations. \item[] \textbf{Sequential data} denotes that data points in the dataset are dependent on the other points.
+\paragraph{Angle 2: Data Complexity with 17 Datasets across 4 Data Modalities.} Most existing long-tailed benchmarks mainly focus on image datasets~\cite{fang2023revisiting, Fu2022Longtailed, zhang2021bag, zhang2023deep, yang2022survey}.
+However, in real-world applications, various types of data including tabular, grid, sequential, and relational data, face long-tailed problems.
+To fill this gap, we consider data complexity based on data types with long-tailed distribution. \begin{desclist}[topsep=-0.5mm, itemsep=-0.5mm] \item[] \textbf{Tabular data} comprises samples (rows) with the same set of features (columns) and is used in practical applications (\eg, medicine, finance, and e-commerce).
+Specifically, Glass~\cite{misc_glass_identification_42} is a tabular dataset with feature attributes, where the number of samples in different categories follows a long-tailed distribution.
+In addition to node connections, graph data such as Amazon~\cite{mcauley2015inferring} often include node attributes, which can be regarded as tabular data. \item[] \textbf{Sequential data} denotes that data points in the dataset are dependent on the other points.
 A common example is a time series such as S\&P 500 Daily Changes~\cite{huster2021pareto}, where the input (price over date) shows a long-tailed distribution.
 Another example of sequential data is text composed of manuscripts, messages, and reviews, such as Wikipedia~\cite{you2019attentionxml} containing Wikipedia articles with the long-tailed distribution of Wikipedia categories. \item[] \textbf{Grid data} records regularly spaced samples over an area.
-For example, images can be viewed as grid data by mapping grid cells onto pixels one for one.
-The labels of images often exhibit long-tailed distribution, as observed in commonly used datasets like ImageNet~\cite{liu2019large}, iNatural~\cite{van2018inaturalist}, and LVIS~\cite{gupta2019lvis}.
+Images can be viewed as grid data by mapping grid cells onto pixels one for one.
+The labels of images often exhibit long-tailed distribution, as observed in commonly used datasets (\eg, ImageNet~\cite{liu2019large}, iNatural~\cite{van2018inaturalist}, and LVIS~\cite{gupta2019lvis}), remote sensing datasets~\cite{tang2024text}, and 3D point cloud datasets~\cite{li2022long}.
 Furthermore, HOI categories in HICO-DET~\cite{chao2015HICO} and V\_COCO~\cite{gupta2015visual}, which are designed for human-object interaction detection in images, follow the long-tailed distribution.
 Videos can be regarded as a combination of sequential and grid data.
 In INSVIDEO dataset\cite{Li2019Long-tail} for micro-video, hashtags exhibit long-tailed distribution.
 While the NYU-Depth dataset~\cite{Silberman2012IndoorSA}, which is composed of video sequences as recorded by depth cameras, exhibits a long-tailed per-pixel depth. \item[] \textbf{Relational data} organizes data points with defined relationships.
 One specific type of relational data is represented by graphs, which consist of nodes connected by edges.
 Therefore, in addition to long-tailed distributions in node classes, node degrees, referring to the number of edges connected to a node, may exhibit a long-tailed distribution~\cite{liu2021tail}.
 It is frequently observed that the majority of nodes have only a few connected edges, while only a small number of nodes have a large number of connected edges, as seen in datasets like Cora~\cite{bojchevski2018deep}, CiteSeer~\cite{giles1998citeseer}, and Amazon~\cite{mcauley2015inferring}.
 Moreover, in knowledge graphs like YAGO~\cite{Suchanek2007Yago} and DBpedia~\cite{Auer2007DBpedia}, the distribution of entities may exhibit long-tailed distribution, with only a few entities densely connected to others. \end{desclist}